 You want your CV to have a clean, distinctive appearance that attracts attention.
 The final product should be well organized, look professional and be easy to read.
 Use the following tips for formatting and production:

 Help me!
 Click here for a AAMC CiM curriculum vitae sample typically used by TCOM medical students.
-Please contact the TCOM Career Development Office for helpful suggestions to improve your CV.
+Please contact the UNTHSC Career Center for helpful suggestions to improve your CV.